truenas/middleware/docs/userguide/freenas_intro.rst

 * A warning message now occurs if you stop the iSCSI service when initiators are connected.
 Type :command:`ctladm islist` to determine the names of the connected initiators.

+* An alert will be generated when a new update becomes available.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: